CS-icez/VeriNC-compiler/README.md

 ## Prequisites

-1. G++ Compiler, version 13 or higher to support C++20
+1. G++ Compiler, version 13 or higher to support C++20.
-2. Flex and Bison
+2. Flex and Bison.
 3. Download `tla2tools.jar` from [this repo](https://github.com/tlaplus/tlaplus/releases) and place it in `./lib`.

 ## Build